-While the Italian dinner staple isn’t completely evil in the world of dietary discipline, there are some pastas that rank significantly higher on the health scale than others.
+While the Italian dinner staple isn't completely evil in the world of dietary discipline, there are some pasta brands that rank significantly higher on the health scale than others.

 Sure, carb-heavy foods like pasta often get a bad rap, but sometimes it's not warranted.
 According to the Academy of Nutrition and Dietetics, carbohydrates are the body's main source of fuel and are necessary to maintain proper cellular function.
 It's really the type of carbohydrates (and portion size) that matter most.
 Simply put: we need carbs, but only the good kinds!

 Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition advises that the carbohydrates and the calories are not to be mulled over too heavily, but rather it's the protein and fiber content that separate the worst from the best in the macaroni world.
 Smith recommends a minimum of 3-4 grams of protein per serving and a baseline of 4-5 grams of protein for a pasta to be able to truly offer any kind of health benefit.